“I found no place whereon I could stand. I worked a charm upon my own heart.”

 Her friend hums along ambiguously,

 as if she might know the implication.

-quiet, I like to lay down and watch them.’
+he likes to lay down and watch them.”

-“Oh my god,” she says, dragging god along her tongue.
+“Oh my god,” dragging god along her tongue.

 “I know.
 I’d only had a couple beers.

 I made nice and got a joint out of it.